 After nearly six months of isolation and remote execution of academic tasks, I decided to visit Mr & Mrs Sahi at Karlsruhe.
 This visit was a crucial break as with every passing day my belief grew certain that I was pacing towards a burnout on a personal, professional, and artistic level.

 Though corona spread like wildfire for a few months in the starting of the year, things started to work either out of need or force.
 Even when many knew the trouble was still hanging around and more of it was yet to come.
-Bitter reality was that except for covering faces with masks that were not just unsettling but mostly non-helpful due to the intellectuals who used them without covering their nose, there was nothing anyone could do.
+The bitter reality was that except for covering faces with masks that were not just unsettling but mostly non-helpful due to the intellectuals who used them without covering their nose, there was nothing anyone could do.

 So, with varying climates, unsettling streets, panicking public, I finally met them.
 Though the absence of the little prince was evident, the cosy chambers, spicy food, positive ambience, & healthy atmosphere were the most needed comforts for a time.
 Not to mention the unlimited screen time, evening walks, winter shopping, & short trips.

 Though most of the trip was as expected, there was one uninformed event planned at the Botanical Garden of the Karlsruhe Institute of Technology organised by the Friends of the Graden (Freigelände des Botanischen Garten des KIT).
 Not that I have not seen the garden before.
 Dr Sahi ensured that I visited it every time I visited them with detailed explanations of every fancy plant we could find.

 This time, however, plants only from India were being explored from a Socio-cultural, therapeutic and political point of view.
 Something I have never heard of before, especially regarding plants.
 Knowing Dr Sahi personally for a few years, I knew he would not hinder in expressing his views about any political personality, historical reference, & cultural differences.
 I knew he would not shy away from expressing his opinions indiscreetly.